brhamidi/fizzbuzz/README.md

 ### Todo

-- [ ] Unit test
-- [ ] Swagger auto generate
 - [ ] Documentation much as possible
-- [ ] Try to implment mongodb instead pg as Key/Value database for persistant mode
+- [ ] Try to implment mongodb/redis/pg as Key/Value database for persistant mode
 - [ ] Make a global overview of the project ( self pre-review )

 # Fizzbuzz